Nutrition for breast cancer prevention: Nutrition strategies to help reduce your risk of breast cancer in observance of breast cancer awareness month.

 - Soy: Evidence is conflicting.
 Isoflavones found in soy possess cancer-preventing properties.
 But they also have estrogen-like properties that have been questioned on whether they increase the risk of cancer.
 Researchers are unsure.

-I hope I have given you a little information to help you arm yourself against cancer, or at least encouraged you to seek out your own information!
+I hope I have given you a little information to help you arm yourself against cancer, or at least encouraged you to seek out your own information about nutrition for breast cancer prevention!
 Let’s take charge of our own health by doing our homework, eating and exercising for a healthy lifestyle, and getting regular screenings like mammograms and annual well checks!
 If breast cancer has affected you or somebody you know, please consider donating to The Breast Cancer Research Fund to help find a cure!